-Understandably, some are less than pleased with the idea of moving directly into a divorce case with a lawyer, largely due to the misconception that lawyers only make divorces more tense.
+Understandably, some are less than pleased with the idea of moving directly into a divorce case with a lawyer, largely due to the misconception that lawyers only make divorces tenser.
 In fact, there are a number of benefits to having your divorce negotiated by a lawyer, namely that lawyers can ensure that you are properly represented.
 The last thing you want is to be taken advantage of because you assumed that your ex would follow some unwritten rule.
 Remember that divorce is tricky, and it’s easy for hurt feelings to become involved.
 You need to look after yourself and ensure that your interests are represented properly.
 Fortunately, there are a number of law firms that specialize in divorce specifically.
 Most divorce lawyers are, on a broader scale, family law attorneys.
 This means that they can help you through the ins and outs of divorce in general, whether or not the two of you share children.
 Law firms that specialize in divorce and family law are not going to be the same types of firms that have criminal defense attorneys; don’t assume that because you know someone who is a lawyer, that lawyer can represent you during your divorce.
 Choose the right lawyer, listen to recommendations from friends and family, and interview candidates before settling on your final decision.

 2. Plan Custody Arrangements If Necessary